signum-network/CIPs/SIP/sip-45.md

 The contract checks whether the transaction has transferred a **pledgeToken**.
 If so, the same amount of **pledgeToken** is minted and sent to the sender of the transaction.
 If a **lockPeriodInMinutes** is set, a lock period for the address is stored in a map entry.
 Each time a new transfer is made from the same sender address, the lock period is overwritten with the latest calculation.

-If the contact allready reached it expiry date - the **pledgeToken** will be just send back to the sender.
+If the contact already reached its expiry date - the **pledgeToken** will be just send back to the sender.

 ```java
             quantityCheck = tx.getAmount(pledgeToken);